-Take any human on earth, and you have more in common with them than you might think.
-From your anatomical structure, basic psychology, social groups, and on and on.
-You may disagree with someone, and even have different lives.
+You have more in common with any human on earth than you might think.
+Among other characteristics, you share your anatomical structure, basic psychology, and social groups.
+You may disagree with someone and even have different lives.
 However, even the elements you have to deal with are more similar than different.
-From the seasons turning, to the felling of “butterflies in your stomach” with a significant other, to the feeling of loss.
-These are what we call universals.
+From the seasons turning to the feeling of “butterflies in your stomach” with a significant other to the feeling of loss are what we call universals.

 Say you have two hills:

 “Wow” the reader says, “one hill is 600 ft taller than the other one!
 Dare I say, the difference is quite large.”

 “Dear reader, You may not say!”
 I exclaim.